How Much Does A Website Cost

 If your site is for eCommerce or for a dedicated online business, then prices can increase due to the cost of the software required.

-A natural progression from a first website is a small business website, which is usually between 10-20 pages, has limited functionality and needs very few, if any, plugins.
+A natural progression from a first website is a small business website, which is usually between 5-20 pages, has limited functionality and needs very few plugins.
 These types of website are suitable for those wishing to redesign or refresh a first website, or are ready to develop a dedicated online presence or eCommerce shop.
 For online stores, platforms like Shopify or WordPress are recommended.

 You should choose an option that allows you to upgrade and add to it in the future.
-The web’s digital language, HTML5, is now on its fifth version and is updated fairly regularly, so having the ability to quickly tweak your site and keep it accessible is important.
+Having the ability to quickly tweak your site and keep it accessible is important.
 It is also imperative to ensure that it is mobile responsive given that this is now where the majority of traffic originates from.

 For a small business website you should write down all of your requirements to ensure that your designer can deliver the site you want and need.
 Consider the following: